-For business managers, streamlining operations is a challenge that never ends.
-Every day, new processes are needed to deliver new products and services—and, every day, there are new tools or strategies to improve existing processes.
+For business managers, streamlining processes efficiency is a challenge that never ends.
+Every day, new processes are needed to deliver new products and services.
+And every day, there are new tools or strategies to improve existing operations.

-Unfortunately, when improving workflow is always a priority, it can quickly feel like it’s never a real priority.
-Other projects get in the way and, over time, managers forget about things they meant to change or miss an important industry development.
+Improving workflow is always a priority.
+Unfortunately however, it can quickly feel like it’s never a real priority.
+Other projects get in the way.
+Over time, managers forget about things they meant to change or miss an important industry development.

-To help renew your interest in efficiency, we’ll look at operational processes and try to get you to think about changes that can make them more streamlined and cost-effective.
+To help renew your interest in streamlining process efficiency, we’ll look at operational processes.
+Then we will try to get you to think about changes that can make them more streamlined and cost-effective.

-Since operational processes are really just a series of steps to reach a final result, creating a lean process is really about evaluating its steps.
-We’ve written a lot about how banks and credit unions can improve steps in day-to-day operations, and we’ve found that changes tend to fit into the following categories:
+Since operational processes are just a series of steps to reach a final result, creating a lean process is really about evaluating its steps.
+We’ve written a lot about how banks and credit unions can improve steps in day-to-day operations.
+And from that we’ve found that changes tend to fit into the following categories:

 Removing an unnecessary step

 This is often thought of as a simple streamlining technique, but actually, there are many ways it can be implemented.
-It can mean cutting a redundant process or step that produces little value, or it can mean adding self-service systems that allow transactions to occur without staff help.
+It can mean cutting a redundant process or step that produces little value.
+Also it can mean adding self-service systems that allow transactions to occur without staff help.

 Speeding up a step

 This won’t reduce the complexity of a process; it will simply allow staff to complete it faster.
-A perfect example of this is equipping teller lines or drive-up lanes with teller cash recyclers (TCRs) or teller cash dispensers (TCDs).
+For instance, equipping teller lines or drive-up lanes with teller cash recyclers (TCRs) or teller cash dispensers (TCDs).
 The steps remain the same, but the devices distribute cash much faster than a teller counting and recounting by hand.